JamesClonk/kubeone-dcs-kubernetes/README.md

 Install [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) on your machine if you do not have it already.
 See the section about [local CLI tools](#local-cli-tools) above for all required tools needed.

-After you have configured `terraform.tfvars` you can start the entire Terraform infrastructure provisioning by simply typing:
+After you have generated the `terraform.tfvars` file (by running `make config`) you can start the entire Terraform infrastructure provisioning by simply typing:
 ```bash
 $ make terraform
 ```